flavien317/n8n-nodes-vertex-ai-full/README.md

 ### Step 5: Use the Node

-1. Add the **Vertex AI Advanced** node to your workflow
+1. Add the **Vertex AI Full** node to your workflow
 2. Select your Google Service Account credential
 3. Enter your **GCP Project ID**
-4. Choose a resource (Text, Image, Audio, Video) and configure as needed
+4. Choose a resource (Text, Image, Audio, Video, Document) and configure as needed

+---

 ## Region Handling